You can contact our dedicated Mortgage Arrears Information Helpline on 0761 07 4050 (Monday to Friday, 9:30am to 5pm)

 You can also read FAQs about Rent Supplement from the Department of Social Protection.

 Revised rent limits for the Rent Supplement scheme were announced in June 2013 and came into effect from Monday 17 June 2013.

 The Government has approved a plan for the transfer of responsibility for recipients of Rent Supplement with a long-term housing need from the Department of Social Protection to housing authorities using a new Housing Assistance Payment (HAP).
 HAP will be piloted in a number of local authorities from late 2013.

-From January 2014 the minimum contribution towards Rent Supplement for couples will be increased by €5 per week, from €35 to €40.
+From January 2014 the minimum contribution towards Rent Supplement for couples was increased by €5 per week, from €35 to €40.
 This further aligns the Rent Supplement contribution with the local authority rents structure.
 This change applies to new and existing recipients.
-The minimum contribution for single people, including single people with children (currently €30), will not change.
+The minimum contribution for single people, including single people with children (currently €30), did not change.

 Getting Rent Supplement

 Rent Supplement will only be provided if the accommodation is suitable for your needs and the rent is below the maximum rent level set for your county.